-The average life of a cooling tower is estimated at approximately 20 years and wellmaintained towers often can operate well beyond that.
+The average life of a cooling tower is estimated at approximately 20 years and well-maintained towers often can operate well beyond that.
 Most towers are designed such that air moving components and heat transfer media can be replaced when necessary, often resulting in higher unit performance as technological advances occur in the industry.
 The key to longevity is keeping the base structure of the tower usable, especially the cold water basin.
-The important components of the cooling tower and their function are addressed below:
+The important components of the cooling tower and their functions are addressed below:

-- 1. Packing Materials: Packing materials (splash bars, fills) are used to enhance performance of cooling tower by providing increased surface area between air and water. - Splash Fills- Some cooling towers have slats of wood or plastic those are horizontally and vertically separated in a staggered pattern.
+- 1. Packing Materials: Packing materials (splash bars, fills, etc.) are used to enhance performance of cooling towers by providing increased surface area between air and water. - Splash Fills Some cooling towers have slats of wood or plastic that are horizontally and vertically separated in a staggered pattern.
 These slats are known as splash fills.
 Hot water falls onto a cooling tower distribution deck and then splashes down onto the top slats before cascading down to the lower slats.
 The splashing causes the water to disperse into droplets thereby increasing the contact of water and air.
-Treated wood splash bars is still specified for wood towers, but plastic splash fill promotes better heat transfer and is now widely used where water quality demands the use of wider spaced splash fill. - Film Fills Other cooling towers use film fill made of corrugated plastic sheets that have been joined into blocks that have a honeycombed appearance.
+Treated wood splash bars is still specified for wood towers, but plastic splash fill promotes better heat transfer and is now widely used where water quality demands the use of wider spaced splash fill. - Film Fills Other cooling towers use film fill made of corrugated plastic sheets that have been joined into blocks with a honeycombed appearance.
 Hot water falling onto the distribution deck forms a surface film as it channels through the fill down to the cooling tower basin.
-Plastics are widely used for fill, including, PVC, polypropylene and other polymers.
-Film fill offer higher efficiency and is a preferred choice where the circulating water is generally free of debris.
-Debris could plug the fill passageways thereby requiring higher maintenance and cleaning. - 2.
-Cooling Tower Hot Water Distribution System: Those parts of a tower beginning with the inlet connection which distribute the hot circulating water within the tower to the points where it contacts the air for effective cooling.
-May include headers, laterals branch arms, nozzles, distribution basins, and flowregulating devices.
+Plastics are widely used for fill, including PVC, polypropylene and other polymers.
+Film fill offers higher efficiency and is a preferred choice where the circulating water is generally free of debris.
+Debris could plug the fill passageways, thereby requiring higher maintenance and cleaning. - 2.
+Cooling Tower Hot Water Distribution System: Those are parts of the tower beginning with the inlet connection which distribute the hot circulating water within the tower to the points where it contacts the air for effective cooling.
+They may include headers, laterals, branch arms, nozzles, distribution basins, and flow-regulating devices.
 Nozzles are fabricated out of PVC, ABS, polypropylene and glass filled nylon.
 Water enters through a removable wave suppressor splash box.

 3. Cooling Tower Cold Water Basin: Cold Water Basins collect cooled water at the bottom of the tower from which the cooling tower pump takes suction.
-Basin is an integral part of factory-assembled designs and is built in place- typically of concrete- for field-erected towers.
+Basin is an integral part of a factory-assembled design and is built in place (typically of concrete) for field-erected towers.
 The cold-water basin located at or near the bottom of the tower, receives the cooled water that flows down through the tower and fills.
 A basin usually has a sump or low point for the cold-water discharge connection.
-In most of the designs the cold water basin is beneath the entire fill.
+In most of the designs, the cold water basin is beneath the entire fill.

-Critical components, such as cold-water basins, often use either stainless steel, plastic, or coated metals to add to longevity and/or guard against upsets in cooling water chemistry.
+Critical components, such as cold-water basins, often use either stainless steel, plastic, or coated metals to add to the longevity and/or guard against upsets in cooling water chemistry.
 Plastic basins generally are limited to small towers for structural reasons, while stainless steel basins can be used on all sizes.
 Some manufacturers weld the seams on stainless basins for improved leak resistance.
-Corrosion-resistant plastic or composites are used in the spray water distribution systems where possible on both open and closed circuit towers.
-Light-weight, corrosion-resistant fibreglass reinforced polyester (FRP) also is popular for casing panels for corrosion resistance and lighter weight.
+Corrosion-resistant plastic or composites are used in the spray water distribution systems, and where possible, on both open and closed circuit towers.
+Lightweight, corrosion-resistant fiberglass reinforced polyester (FRP) is also popular for casing panels for corrosion resistance, as well as being lighter in weight.